ombulabs/blog/_posts/2019-10-4-manual-testing-how-to-become-a-better-tester-of-your-own-code.markdown

 author: abizzinotto
 ---

 Manual testing is a necessary part of software development and quality assurance.
-And although it's important to have a dedicated tester in your team, you as a developer can also help speed up the QA, and thus the software development process, by becoming a better manual tester of your own code.
+And although it's important to have a dedicated tester in your team, you as a developer can also help speed up QA, and thus the software development process, by becoming a better manual tester of your own code.

 But how to do that?
 I'll cover 4 simple points that will help you get there!